Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 Introduction

-When funds are transferred between Registered Education Savings Plans (RESPs) held within different financial institutions, the transferring and receiving RESP promoters must share information and work together to successfully complete the following Employment and Social Development Canada (ESDC) RESP Transfer form.
+When funds are transferred between Registered Education Savings Plans (RESPs) held within different financial institutions, the transferring and receiving RESP promoters must share information.
+They need to work together to successfully complete the following Employment and Social Development Canada (ESDC) RESP transfer form.

 The RESP transfer form ESDC SDE 0100 includes 3 parts and 1 annex: